 Benjamin Franklin, also known as the president that made it to the hundred dollar bill, was a vegetarian for a while and introduced tofu to the United States in 1770.

 Soy products are the holy grail of many vegans.
-These little beans, called edamame when green, can produce everything from meat replacements, like tofu and tempeh; to milk, butter, yogurt, and even ice cream.
-Tofu contains around 35% of your RDI of calcium, while fortified soymilk has the same calcium and vitamin D content as cow's milk, around 30% of the RDI.
+These little beans can be transformed into everything from meat replacements, like tofu and tempeh, to milk, butter, yogurt, and even ice cream.
+100 grams of firm tofu provide around 58% of your RDI of calcium4, while fortified soymilk has the same calcium and vitamin D content as cow's milk, around 30% of the RDI.
 Enjoy this low-fat, cholesterol-free meat or dairy replacement with the reassurance that your calcium needs are being taken care of.

 4. Broccoli Rabe (Brassica rapa subsp. rapa)

-Broccoli rabe, also known as rapini, consists of the leaves, stems, and buds of a vegetable in the turnip family.
-The buds resemble broccoli but never quite grow as large in size.
-It may be slightly bitter, but it's worth it due to the fact it contains 52% your RDI of calcium when cooked.
-It is a great choice if you're ever out to an Italian or Portuguese restaurant with your meat-eating friends, and is usually sautéed with deliciously healthy garlic and olive oil.
+Broccoli rabe, also known as rapini, consists of the leaves, stems, and buds of the turnip family vegetable.
+While the buds resemble broccoli, they never quite grow as large in size.
+Broccoli rabe may be slightly bitter, but it is worth adding it to meals due to the fact that it contains about 9% of your RDI of calcium when cooked5.
+It is especially delicious when paired with sautéed with garlic and olive oil.

-This article alone contains 150% of your daily recommended intake of calcium, so don't be fooled by people telling you a plant-based diet cannot meet your dietary needs.
-By adding a variety of these foods in fun and interesting ways daily, you will get more than enough calcium.
-Unfortunately, some vegans who are unaware of the best sources can become deficient, so get a blood test and keep this list fresh in your mind.
+The herbs contained in this article alone would provide a great deal of your daily recommended intake of calcium, so don't trust people telling you a plant-based diet cannot meet your dietary needs.
+By adding a variety of these herbs to your food in fun and interesting ways, you will get more than enough calcium.
+Unfortunately, some vegans who are unaware of the best sources can become deficient, so it is a good idea to get a blood test once in a while to maintain optimal health.

 - NYU Langone Medical Center, Vegan Diet, 2013